mseidel819/recipe-app-api/README.md

 ## app/blog_recipes

+1. In order to authorize, send a POST request to /api/user/token/ and add your username and a password in the body of the request.
+This will return a token that you can use to access the API.
+2. Click the Authorize button in the top right corner of the docs page and add the token to the 'tokenAuth' section in the following format: Token PUT_TOKEN_HERE

 - The /app/blog_recipes API is a recipe storage system that scrapes recipes from my most used food blogs.
 - Allows the user to see all of the recipes collected from specific food blogs.
 Users are only allowed to GET recipes from this API.
 - /api/blog-recipes/authors/ does not require authentication and returns a list of all of the authors that have recipes in the database.